dmitriid/dmitriid.com/content/blog/beta/all-elements.md

 # Banner

-If the page has `banber = <src>` set in its front matter, it will display the page title like you see on this very page.
+If the page has `banner = <src>` set in its front matter, it will display the page title like you see on this very page.
 To replicate the same behaviour elsewhere in text use the banner shortcode:

 ```
 {{</* banner src title */>}}